Young's Seafood

 Erin Hobbs of Aberfield sent an email asking for confirmation of receipt of Young's statement.

-Erin Hobbs of Aberfield responded saying they are not a spokesperson for Young's and they cannot speak on behalf of the business and "it would be factually incorrect to quote me as a spokesperson."
-They said they will put the question to the team at Young's but it is at the company's discretion to name a spokesperson, "as is normal and professional media protocol."
+Erin Hobbs of Aberfield responded: "To reiterate, categorically I am not a spokesperson for Young’s and I cannot speak on behalf of the business.
+It would be factually incorrect to quote me as a spokesperson.
+We will put your question to the team at Young’s but it is at their discretion on whether they choose to name someone, as is normal and professional media protocol."

-The Outlaw Ocean Project replied with further findings that concern Young's Seafood, and asked: Can Young's confirm whether any seafood sourced from Qingdao Tianyuan has been supplied by Young's brands to U.K. healthcare or education facilities since 2018?
-Can Young's confirm it is confident that no seafood produced through Xinjiang forced labor has been supplied to U.K. healthcare or education facilities since 2018?
+The Outlaw Ocean Project emailed: "I'm following up on our email of August 1, 2023, to let you know that our investigation continues to surface questions in relation to your client's supply chain.
+Further to our enquiry about UK primary schools, our research shows that Young's is an important supplier to the UK healthcare and (primary, secondary and higher) education sectors.
+Can Young's confirm whether any seafood sourced from Qingdao Tianyuan has been supplied by Young's brands to UK healthcare or education facilities since 2018?
+Can Young's confirm it is confident that no seafood produced through Xinjiang forced labor has been supplied to UK healthcare or education facilities since 2018?
+Kindly respond to this email by close of business September 1, 2023."

 Tim Downs at Aberfeld replied with a statement from Young's: “Young’s Seafood Limited take any allegations of forced or illegal labour within our supply chain extremely seriously and therefore we are independently following up and conducting an investigation into this matter.